 John Servidio John Servidio is the General Manager of NJTV, where he oversees the operation, staff, and programming for the New Jersey public television station.
 His hands-on management responsibilities include overseeing the NJTV’s weeknight news program, NJTV News with Mary Alice Williams, and the network’s live programming and specials, including the Governor’s annual State of the State and Budget addresses, state budget hearings, local political debates and election coverage.
 Servidio works directly with filmmakers and outside producers to negotiate and green-light new network content, and cultivates an array of media and content partnerships across the Garden State, including remote production facilities.
 In front of the camera, Servidio currently hosts the network’s student-film series, NJDOCS, and records interstitial and Pledge messages.
-Servidio also serves as General Manager of the Long Island public television station WLIW21 since 2009.
+Servidio also serves as Vice President of Subsidiary Stations for WNET, which includes oversight of the Long Island public television station WLIW21, for which he served as General Manager from 2009-2013.
 Previously, Servidio was a consultant for WNET, parent company of award-winning public television stations THIRTEEN and WLIW21 and operator of NJTV.
 His relationship with public media began in 1995 when his company, Betelgeuse Productions, was hired to provide engineering and editorial services for WNET’s new online edit rooms.
 He resides in Montclair, New Jersey, with his wife and daughter.

 Phil Alongi oversees all news operations for NJTV, including its flagship weeknight news program, NJTV News with Mary Alice Williams, njtvnews.org, Reporters Roundtable, On The Record with Michael Aron, election coverage and special event coverage and is responsible for the network’s program expansion in the areas of news, public affairs, arts and other genres.
 He was a primary architect in the concept, design and implementation of the Agnes Varis NJTV Studio in Newark, the broadcast home for the network and the newscast.
 Most recently, Alongi’s accomplishments have been recognized with his induction into the NJBiz Forty Under 40 program, honoring professionals under the age of 40 making headlines in their field.
 He began his broadcast career at NBC News in 1997.
 During his tenure at the network, he produced for Nightly News, the Today show, News at Sunrise and specials.
 He has covered six presidential election cycles, the Millennium/Y2K coverage, the second Gulf War, the shooting at Columbine and dozens of other major news events.
 When he’s not being a news junkie, he moonlights as a professional operatic tenor and has six televised performances and dozens of leading roles throughout the U.S. to his credit.
 A true Jersey guy raised in Monmouth County, he now resides in Union County with his wife and daughter.